jupyter-server/gateway_provisioners/docs/source/contributors/devinstall.md

 ## Prerequisites

-There are a couple of globally-scoped commands that are necessary to build Gateway Provisioners, `make` and `sbt`.
+There are a couple of globally-scoped commands that are necessary to build Gateway Provisioners: `make` and `sbt`.

 ### `make`